-The Commercial Air Cleaner is designed for collecting dust, smoke, fumes and other nuisance dust from lighter loading applications.
+The commercial air cleaner / commercial air filtration system is designed for collecting dust, smoke, fumes and other nuisance dust from lighter loading applications.
 This solution is ideal for schools, bakeries, print shops, IT centers, wood shops and others.
 It continuously recirculates air to collect harmful particulate, smoke and vapors that have become airborne in the workspace.

 The below specifications overview features available on the product series, not all features are available on each product, please contact us for more details or questions.

 - Standard 3/16” black matte recycled polyethylene plastic panel